NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-SnapshotPolicy/docs/snapshotpolicycopy.md

 #### RetentionPeriod

-The retention period of Snapshot copies for this schedule.
+The retention period of snapshot copies for this schedule.
 The retention period value represents a duration and must be specified in the ISO-8601 duration format.
 The retention period can be in years, months, days, hours, and minutes.
-A period specified for years, months, and days is represented in the ISO-8601 format as "PY", "PM", "PD" respectively, for example "P10Y" represents a duration of 10 years.
-A duration in hours and minutes is represented by "PTH" and "PTM" respectively.
+A period specified for years, months, and days is represented in the ISO-8601 format as 'PY', 'PM', 'PD' respectively, for example 'P10Y' represents a duration of 10 years.
+A duration in hours and minutes is represented by 'PTH' and 'PTM' respectively.
 The period string must contain only a single time element that is, either years, months, days, hours, or minutes.
-A duration which combines different periods is not supported, for example "P1Y10M" is not supported.
+A duration which combines different periods is not supported, for example 'P1Y10M' is not supported.

 _Required_: No